Arthur Pryor: Early life and education

-He was born on September 22, 1869 on the second floor of the Lyceum Theater in Saint Joseph, Missouri.
+He was born on September 22, 1869, on the second floor of the Lyceum Theater in Saint Joseph, Missouri.
 He was the son of Samuel Pryor, bandmaster and founder of the original Pryor band, and his wife.
 Arthur first took up music at a very young age under the tutelage of his father and was playing the valve trombone by age 11.
 The story goes that whenever he hit a sour note while practicing, his father planted a resounding crack on his head with a violin bow.
 The boy developed until he was so skilled that he won a place in the John Philip Sousa's band.
 He was hailed as a prodigy after this.

 Musical career

-Pryor went on to direct the Stanley Opera Company in Denver, Colorado until joining the John Philip Sousa Band in 1892.
+Pryor went on to direct the Stanley Opera Company in Denver, Colorado, until joining the Sousa Band in 1892.
 He played his first solo with the Sousa Band at age 22 during the 1893 World's Columbian Exposition in Chicago.
 During his 12 years with the Sousa Band, Pryor estimated that he played 10,000 solos.
 From 1895 to 1903, Pryor was assistant conductor of the Sousa Band.
-During his association with the "March King", Pryor toured throughout the USA and Europe.
-While in Europe, he entertained King Edward VII of England and Czar Nicholas II of Russia with his trombone solos.
+During his association with the "March King", Pryor toured throughout the US and Europe.
+While in Europe, he entertained King Edward VII of England and Emperor of Russia Nicholas II with his trombone solos.
 Once while in Germany, all the trombonists of the German Army bands were ordered to hear him play.
 They were so amazed at his playing that they insisted on taking his trombone apart, refusing to believe that it was natural.
 Finally one German said: "No one can play so well.
 It is a Yankee trick."

 In 1902 after the death of his father, Pryor ended his association with Sousa and took over the reorganized Pryor band; he led its debut at the Majestic Theatre in New York City on November 15, 1903.
 For 30 years thereafter, Pryor's band was an American institution.
-He made his first appearance in Asbury Park, New Jersey at the Shore in 1904, where he continued to play until 1930.
+He made his first appearance in Asbury Park, New Jersey, at the Shore in 1904, where he continued to play until 1930.
 The Pryor Band toured until 1909, when he decided to settle down and make Asbury Park the home of the band.
 Also at this time, he became a staff conductor and arranger for the Victor Talking Machine Company in Camden, New Jersey.
 He organized a second band that played at the entertainment complex of Coney Island, New York, for a number of years.

-Post-conducting career and death
+Political office

 Pryor retired from full-time conducting in 1933.
 On November 7 of that year, he and Henry W. Herbert were elected to the Monmouth County Board of Chosen Freeholders, defeating Director Bryant B. Newcomb and his running mate, Arthur Johnson.
 Pryor and Herbert would each serve one, three-year term in office.
 In the 1936 election, they were defeated by Republicans J. Russell Woolley and Edgar O. Murphy.